 Timing

-If you’re just starting supplements, you might wonder when to take vitamin E for fertility.
-Vitamin E can be taken at any time of the day, but it’s best to take it consistently at the same time each day to maintain stable blood levels and avoid excessive intake.
-As a fat-soluble vitamin, it should be taken with a meal to enhance absorption.
-Many people take vitamin E in the morning with breakfast or at night with dinner, but there isn’t currently any research indicating whether one time is better than the other.
+If you're just getting started with supplements, you might be wondering: when's the best time to take vitamin E for fertility?
+The honest answer is that you can take it at any time of day, but consistency matters — try to take it at the same time each day to maintain stable blood levels and avoid overdoing it.
+Because it's a fat-soluble vitamin, taking it with a meal helps your body absorb it more effectively.
+You can take it with breakfast or dinner, but there isn't really research pointing to one time being better than the other.

 Dosage